FNALLPC/cmsdas-ROOT/episodes/03-root-and-cpp-read-and-write.md

     rm -f ./*~ ./*.o ./read_ROOT_file
 ```

-We can now compile and run the code in your `my_root` container shell!
+We can now compile and run the code!

 ```bash
 make read_ROOT_file